 b.
 Have a dramatic play area in your classroom.
 Acting allows our preschoolers to try and make sense of real-life situations.
 They can explore, investigate and experiment from a safe distance.
 Students will need to collaborate with their peers and learn to empathize and understand other perspectives.
 Every preschool classroom NEEDS to have a dramatic play area for their students.
 So much learning and processing happens in that area!

 c.
 Role-play a problem and your students have to tell you the Size of the Problem.
 This could be extended by discussing possible solutions for the problem as well.
 Another variation on this is a fun freebie game I have called Size of the Problem vs Reaction.
-Pick a problem card then pick a reaction card, then act it out, no matter if the reaction doesn’t seem to match the problem.
+Pick a problem card.
+Then pick a reaction card, which you will then act out, no matter if the reaction doesn’t seem to match the problem.
 This will lead to some giggles, however at the same time, leads to memorable discussions around our reactions to problems.
 For example, you break a pencil and throw yourself on the floor acting very upset!
 If this sounds like something you’d like to try, download it here.

 d.
 Tabletop/ Small World Dramatic Play – Create tabletop role-play opportunities for your students to move characters around while interacting with each other.
 So many beautiful opportunities to play out different real life situations your students may be encountering.
 I have been witness to scenarios exploring death, family breakdowns, new babies coming into families, conflict resolutions and marriages.